Frequently Asked Questions

 do you sell alcohol other than beer?

-yes, we have a small menu of gluten-free, alcoholic beverages from other producers (hard seltzer, hard kombucha, etc.).
+yes, we have a small menu of natural wine and other gluten-free, alcoholic beverages (hard seltzer, hard kombucha, etc.) from other producers.

 are you kid friendly?